• Facebook

 • +3 length

 We all have slightly different size bodies and therefore we offer a standard length seat pad as well as 3 progressively longer options to help you find the right fit for the way that you fly.
 If you have previous supine experience, we recommend going for the longer seat pad straight away.
 We find most average height pilots are comfortable with the +2 length option.
+The container size will add to this change.
+Example: v314 will be longer than a v306 resulting in less additional length required. (see measurements on canopy sizing chart)

 Hook Knife